Julietbobo/Employee-Distribution-Report/README.md

 group by years;

 ```
+### Recommendations
+1. Investigate the Auditing department for turnover issues.
+2. Enhance engagement for remote employees.
+3. Introduce retention strategies tailored to the 25-54 age group.
+4. Strengthen recruitment strategies in Ohio and replicate its success elsewhere.
+5. Modernize the hiring process to attract new talent.
+6. Introduce a structured internship program that offers mentorship, real-world projects, and a clear path to full-time roles for ages 18 to 24.
 ### Limitations
 - Some records had negative ages and these were excluded during querying(967 records).
 Ages used were 18 years and above.
 - Some termination dates were far into the future and were not included in the analysis.
 The only term dates used were those less than or equal to the current date